Click here to return to homepage

 F. SCM Agreement

-581. The Panel on US - DRAMS referred to the applicability of the SCM Agreement to measures initiated before the entry into force of the WTO Agreement, in deciding on a similar issue under the Anti-Dumping Agreement.
-See paragraph 541 above.
+1011.
+The Panel in US — DRAMS referred to the applicability of the SCM Agreement to measures initiated before the entry into force of the WTO Agreement, in deciding on a similar issue under the Anti-Dumping Agreement.
+See paragraph 965 above.

-XXII.
-Declaration on Dispute Settlement Pursuant to the Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade 1994 or Part V of the Agreement on Subsidies and Countervailing Measures back to top
+XXIII.
+Declaration on Dispute Settlement Pursuant to the Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade 1994 or Part V of the Agreement on Subsidies and Countervailing Measures

 A. Text